 Management evaluates the carrying values of other nonpublicly traded investments for impairment each year.
-As of December 31, 2023, management believes the carrying values of the other nonpublicly traded investments are not impaired.
+As of December 31, 2024 and 2023, management believes the carrying value of the other nonpublicly traded investments is not impaired.

-The change in Level 3 investments for 2023 was immaterial.
+The change in Level 3 investments for 2024 and 2023 was immaterial.